Tom Petty said, “The waiting is the hardest part.”

 For two hours and twenty minutes I watched Diana become Wonder Woman.
 I saw Wonder Woman take her life into her own hands, while accepting responsibility for others.
 I saw Wonder Woman – flesh and hair and lips and muscle and power and strength and wit – carry an entire movie, beginning to end.
 I saw her maneuver uninhibited through love and pain.
 I saw Wonder Woman outrun, outfight, and outsmart her male counterparts without apology, without withdrawal, without begging pardon.
 I saw Wonder Woman dismiss cowardice while openly showing strength.
 She wasn’t a sidekick, an associate, or accomplice.
 Wonder Woman commanded the screen, the action, and the story with her cuffs, sword, shield, whip, but above all, with her brains and strength.

 I left the dark theater stunned.
 I told your dad I would meet him in the car.
 I could see the blinding light of the afternoon just beyond the doors.
 I pushed them open and a gust of wind met my face as I stepped out into the day, a world away from what I had just seen.
-I got in the car and cried.
+I got into the car and cried.

 I cried for fifteen minutes as we drove around.
 The tears had nothing to do with the plot, acting, or effects (although all were great).
 I cried because I felt vindicated for reasons I had no idea I’d had pent up for 30 years.